Takeaways

 Mullion reader

-Create a unified property access solution by integrating the mullion fob reader with other ButterflyMX access control products, like our video intercom and elevator controls.
+Create a unified property access solution by integrating the mullion reader with other ButterflyMX access control products, like our video intercom and elevator controls.

 Further, for improved safety, property managers and owners can manage their fob system from anywhere.